Hacking-the-Cloud/hackingthe.cloud/content/blog/why_recreating_an_iam_role_doesnt_restore_trust_a_gotcha_in_role_arns.md

 The ARN is best thought of as a human-readable label, similar to a username.
 It’s a convenient pointer, but it’s not the source of truth.
 When you delete a role, AWS also discards the associated role ID.
 Recreating a role, even with the exact same name, results in a completely new role with a new role ID.
 The ARN may be identical, but the underlying identity is not.

-This is why a trust policy that still references the original ARN will silently fail: it's pointing to an identity that no longer exists.
-The policy is technically valid JSON, but AWS can no longer resolve that ARN to a live principal with the matching role ID.
+This is why a trust policy that still references the original ARN will be replaced with the principal ID: it's pointing to an identity that no longer exists.
+The policy is technically valid JSON, but AWS can no longer resolve that ARN to a live principal with the matching principal ID.

 AWS explicitly calls this out in their [IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-roles):